FedericoLeoni/Docker-lab/README.md

 **The containerized infrastructure contains:**

-- EspoCRM: main CRM application
+- EspoCRM
-- Mariadb: database used by the CRM
+- Mariadb
-- Node-Exporter: exposes system data
+- Node-Exporter
-- CAdvisor: exposes container data
+- CAdvisor
-- Prometheus: collects metrics from Node-exporter and CAdvidor
+- Prometheus
-- Promtail: collects logs from system
+- Promtail
-- Loki: indexes logs collected by Promtail
+- Loki
-- Grafana: visualizes system dashboards using Prometheus and Node-Exporter
+- Grafana

 **I should to read the wiki of the project to know more details about this lab!**